 Dynamic priority algorithms

-In dynamic priority algorithm different jobs of a task may have different priority on next occurrence, it may be higher or it may be lower than the other tasks.
-One example of dynamic priority algorithm is earliest deadline first algorithm.
+In dynamic priority algorithm, different jobs of a task may have different priority on next occurrence, it may be higher or it may be lower than the other tasks.
+One example of a dynamic priority algorithm is the earliest deadline first algorithm.

 Processor utilization factor (U)